 I don’t know everything, but I am willing to be open minded and learn.

 I occasionally get asked by people who want to know whether they should take anti-depressants or other medications to treat their various mental and emotional symptoms.
 To be clear, I do not give advice on such matters.
-First of all I am not qualified in that department.
+I am not licensed in that department.
 I have not studied the various drugs, what symptoms they each treat, or their efficacy.
+My expertise is with how thoughts, and beliefs affect your emotions, and how to change those factors.

 I’ve heard and read from people that their medication(s) have saved their life and marriage.
 I’ve also heard and read from people who have spent time on medications and had no improvement to their condition, and then been troubled with increased side effects when they attempted to stop taking the medication.

-My suggestion is to consider that the battle for internal peace and happiness can have other fronts as well, and to consider addressing the negative thoughts and false beliefs as well.
+My suggestion is to consider that the battle for internal peace and happiness can have multiple approaches and to consider addressing the negative thoughts and false beliefs.
 My personal approach has been through practical tools of mindfulness and awareness.
 It’s not easy, even for my clients who aren’t starting out in a state of depression or extreme anxiety.
 It takes motivation, time, practice, and persistence.
 Not everyone has a ready reserve of these resources available when they start addressing their emotional state and behaviors with the intent to change them.
+What I have seen is that people who are suffering from issues like depression, anger, and anxiety, are often the most motivated, and that is a critical ingredient for change.

-In short, I don’t think a person can address all that emotionally ails them with answer.
+I don’t think a person can address all that emotionally ails them with a single answer.
 The sum of our emotional and mental state is a complex system.
-For a person to address it comprehensively and effectively will take more effort than answering a single question about chemical imbalance.
+For a person to address it effectively will take more than answering a single question about chemical imbalance.

 A Wider Understanding of the Challenge

 In the meantime, we could make a case for the exact opposite.
 What if your mental and emotional state affected your physical chemistry?
-Dopamine and serotonin levels might be correlated, but what if their level changes were caused by your emotional state instead of causing them?
+What if beliefs and your negative thinking produces emotional reactions and nervous system responses?
+Dopamine and serotonin levels would be correlated.
+But it is your beliefs and thoughts that create your emotions and cause your chemical imbalance.

 Consider a scenario where you are going about your day and you imagine something bad happening.
 It could be losing your job, ending up homeless, your partner cheating on you, getting in an accident, or just embarrassing your self in front of others.
 The last one is the kind of thing that wouldn’t be as intense, but could also be something you could imagine numerous times a day.
 Your imagination constructs an imagined scenario and in this scenario you experience the event happening to you.
 Much like a dream, this is a day dream.
 And much like a dream, our physiology and emotions can respond as if it were really happening.
 The response from our emotions and physiology would be the same as if it were real.
 Our body would be producing all sorts of emotions like fear, anxiety, embarrassment, shame, guilt, or anger, except the cause would be our imagination.

-When that emotional and physiological response happens in our body neurons fire in our brain, our heart speeds up in a fight or flight response, and chemicals like adrenalin are introduced into the system.
-The result is that you’ve just changed the chemical balance in your body because of what you imagined, thought about, believed, or the day dream you had.
-You could do it right now just by imagining a horrific scenario and feeling your emotions and body respond.
+When that emotional and physiological response happens in our body neurons fire in our brain, our heart speeds up in a fight or flight response, and chemicals like adrenaline and cortisol are introduced into the system.
+The result is that you’ve just changed the chemical balance in your body because of what you imagined, thought and believed.

-While we might not notice any big negative thoughts or emotional reactions like ending up homeless very often during the day, but we might have a lot of little ones.
-A little thought creates a little imagined scenario and releases a small amount of adrenaline with other chemicals.
+While we might not notice big negative thoughts or emotional reactions like ending up homeless very often during the day, but we might have a lot of little ones.
+A little thought creates a little imagined scenario and releases a small amount of adrenaline, cortisol, and other chemicals.
 If you add up the number of negative thoughts during your day you might find dozens or hundreds of negative thoughts that your mind forms into scenarios that your physiology and emotions respond to.
-One of these thoughts might not seem like much, but when you are having dozens or hundreds of negative thoughts, it can take a toll chemically and physically day after day.
+One of these thoughts might not seem like much, but when you are having hundreds of negative thoughts, it can take a toll chemically and physically day after day.

 I’m not an expert on brain chemistry, neurotransmitters, and the effect of things like dopamine levels.
 But from what I can tell from reading articles on the matter, neither is anyone else.
 No one has been able to tell what “normal” levels are, or how these things affect our emotions.
 So far, the idea that a chemical imbalance causes depression or anxiety is just a theory.
 In the more than 50 years of studies, there has been no proof that depression, anxiety, or mental illness is caused by chemical imbalances.
-On the other hand, it seems to have been disproven a number of times.
-However these myth debunkings don’t seem to get as much press or marketing coverage from businesses that profit in the industry.
+On the other hand, it seems to have been disproved a number of times.
+However these studies debunking the “chemical imbalance” cause don’t seem to get as much press or marketing coverage from businesses that profit in the industry.

 “Studies suggest that the popular drugs are no more effective than a placebo.
 In fact, they may be worse.”